Keenan Briefings

 AB 3127 — (McKinnor) Reporting of Crimes: Mandated Reporters

-Current law requires a health practioner to make a report to law enforcement when they suspect a patent has suffered physical injury that is either self-inflicted, caused by a firearm, or caused by assaultive or abusive conduct, including elder abuse, sexual assault, or torture.
+Current law requires a health practioner to make a report to law enforcement when they suspect a patient has suffered physical injury that is either self-inflicted, caused by a firearm, or caused by assaultive or abusive conduct, including elder abuse, sexual assault, or torture.
 This bill removes that requirement and would require the health practioner to make a report when the injury is life threatening or results in death, or is the result of child abuse, elder, or dependent adulty abuse.
 The health practioner would be required to additionally make a report when a person is seeking care for injuries related to domestic, sexual or any nonaccidental violent injury if the patient requests a report be sent.
 The health practioner who suspects that the patient has suffered physical injury that is caused by domestic violence, is to provide brief counseling and make a referral to a local and national domestic violence or sexual violence advocacy services.

 Status: AB 3127 has been referred to the suspense file where it awaits a vote.